Former Trump campaign manager drops out of Jan. 6 'Big Lie' hearing | Politics

 Former Trump campaign manager drops out of Jan.
 6 'Big Lie' hearing

-Monday's session follows a blockbuster hearing on Thursday night featuring testimony showing that close Trump allies - even his daughter Ivanka - rejected his false claims of voting fraud.
-Nearly 20 million Americans watched the unusual hearing aired in the "primetime" peak television viewing hours.
-Committee members said on Sunday they would like to see the Department of Justice investigate any credible allegation of criminal activity by Trump or anyone else.

 Trump has denied wrongdoing and he and his supporters dismiss the Democratic-led Select Committee as a political witchhunt.
 Democrats call it a necessary investigation into a terrible and deadly event and say House of Representatives Speaker Nancy Pelosi wanted a bipartisan independent commission but Republicans refused.
-"I suppose our entire investigation is a referral of crimes both to the Department of Justice and the American people, because this is a massive assault on the machinery of American democracy," Democratic Representative Jamie Raskin said on CNN's "State of the Union" on Sunday.

-HOSTILE WITNESSES?
-Monday's hearing was to feature two panels of witnesses, with additional videotaped testimony expected from the more than 1,000 depositions and interviews.
+REMAINING WITNESSES

-The remaining witnesses included Chris Stirewalt, a former political editor at Fox News.
+The remaining witnesses included Chris Stirewalt, a former political editor at Fox News, who was initially scheduled to appear beside Stepien.
 Monday's witnesses also were to include conservative Republican election attorney Ben Ginsberg, Byung J. "BJay" Pak, who resigned as U.S. attorney in Atlanta as Trump's camp questioned Georgia's election results, and Al Schmidt, the only Republican on Philadelphia's elections board who became a target of attacks after he defended the integrity of the 2020 vote.

 Georgia and Pennsylvania were among states that backed Trump in the 2016 election, but went for Biden in 2020.
 They have been a focus of the unfounded assertions of election fraud.
-A committee aide said Representative Zoe Lofgren would play a leading role during Monday's hearing.
+A committee aide told reporters during a conference call previewing the hearing that Representative Zoe Lofgren would play a leading role during Monday's hearing.

 Four people died the day of the attack, one fatally shot by police and the others of natural causes.
 Some 140 police officers were injured, and one died the next day.
 Four officers later died by suicide.
 Nearly 850 people have been arrested for crimes related to the riot, including more than 250 charged with assaulting or impeding law enforcement.
 Of those, about 90 have been charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer.

-A committee aide declined comment during a conference call with reporters on Sunday on whether any of Monday's witnesses would be testifying under subpoena.
+The aide declined comment on whether any of Monday's witnesses would be testifying under subpoena.
 He had also declined to say whether Stepien was expected to be a confrontational witness.
 Stepien's firm is working with Harriet Hageman, a Trump-endorsed candidate running against Representative Liz Cheney, vice chairperson of the Jan.
 6 Select Committee, in the Republican primary for Cheney's Wyoming House seat.
 Cheney and Representative Adam Kinzinger are the only two Republicans on the nine-member select committee.

 House Republicans voted to remove Cheney from her caucus leadership position after she criticized Trump, and she has been a target of verbal attacks by the former president.